Paperform vs Wufoo: Which Is Better in 2026?

 What Users Say

 Paperform averages 4.8/5 across review platforms, with particularly high marks for customer support and ease of use.
-Wufoo scores lower — around 4.3/5 on G2 and Capterra — with recurring complaints about the dated interface, field limits, and lack of development.
-Common Wufoo reviewer sentiment: "it works for basic forms but hasn't improved in years."
-Paperform's smaller review volume reflects its younger age (founded 2016 vs 2006), but review quality and scores are consistently higher.
+Wufoo scores lower, around 4.3/5 on G2 and Capterra, with recurring complaints about the dated interface, field limits, and lack of development.
+A common Wufoo review reads like "it works for basic forms but hasn't improved in years."
+Paperform's smaller review volume reflects its younger age (founded 2016 vs 2006), but its scores run consistently higher.

-Notably, many Wufoo reviewers who switch to modern alternatives cite the same frustrations: the 10-field limit on free plans, inability to create payment forms, and the general sense that the product hasn't evolved.
-Paperform reviewers, by contrast, frequently highlight the calculation engine, design quality, and responsive customer support as reasons they chose the platform over alternatives.
+Wufoo reviewers who switch to newer tools tend to cite the same frustrations: the 10-field limit on free plans, the inability to create payment forms, and the sense that the product hasn't evolved.
+Paperform reviewers more often point to the calculation engine, design quality, and responsive customer support as the reasons they chose it.

 See Them in Action